How to save form data in a Text file using JavaScript

 Try it

-Later, I am creating a string (using the values), so that I can convert the whole string into a BLOB object.
+Later, using template literal to construct a string with the form data, so that it can be converted into a BLOB object.

 Next, I am creating a Link (the anchor tag) (which is not visible anywhere on the form) and assigning the text file as the link’s download property.